Jack Lemmon: Acting credits and accolades

 Lemmon received eight Academy Award nominations and won for Mister Roberts (1955) and Save the Tiger (1973).
-He was nominated for Some Like it Hot (1959), The Apartment (1960), Days of Wine and Roses (1962), The China Syndrome (1979), Tribute (1981), and Missing (1982).
+He was nominated for Some Like It Hot (1959), The Apartment (1960), Days of Wine and Roses (1962), The China Syndrome (1979), Tribute (1981) and Missing (1982).
 He received two Tony Award nominations for his performances in Tribute (1979), and Long Day's Journey into Night (1986).

-He received four Golden Globe Awards from 21 nominations, and received the Golden Globe Cecil B. DeMille Award for his lifetime achievement in 1991.
-The year before he won the Screen Actors Guild Life Achievement Award.
-He was given tribute at the Kennedy Center Honors in 1996.
+He received four Golden Globe Awards from 21 nominations, as well as two Cannes Film Festival Awards, two Volpi Cups, one Silver Bear, three BAFTA Awards, and two Primetime Emmy Awards.
 He received a star on the Hollywood Walk of Fame in 1960.

-In 1986, the U.S. National Board of Review of Motion Pictures gave Lemmon a "Career Achievement" Award; two years later, the American Film Institute gave him its Lifetime Achievement Award in March 1988.
-In 1995, Lemmon was awarded the inaugural Harvard Arts Medal.
+Lemmon received numerous honorary awards including the National Board of Review of Motion Pictures in 1986 the AFI Lifetime Achievement Award in 1988, the Screen Actors Guild Life Achievement Award in 1990, and the Golden Globe Cecil B. DeMille Award in 1991.
+In 1995, Lemmon was awarded the inaugural Harvard Arts Medal and the Kennedy Center Honors in 1996.
 In 1996, Lemmon was awarded the Honorary Golden Bear award at the 46th Berlin International Film Festival.